Imperial-FoNS-Computing/FoNS-installation-instructions/source/python.rst

 We'll assume here that you've set up your Python folder structure :ref:`as we recommended above <python_folders>`.
 One of the reasons for choosing that folder structure is that it works well with Visual Studio Code.
-Having :ref:`installed Visual Studio Code`, and launched it, you should see a screen like this:
+Having :ref:`installed Visual Studio Code <visual-studio-code>`, and launched it, you should see a screen like this:

 .. image:: _static/vscode_welcome.png